rkk3/ad-accelerator/lessons_post.md

 ![Click Skip button](assets/images/lessons_post/button_click.png)

-At this point the extension worked great for own personal use for several weeks.
+I continued to try it out and the extension worked great for own personal use for several weeks!

 However around when I submitted it to the Chrome webstore the second time YouTube changed the style for the skip button they were sending me.
 The video element was the same but the skip button changed to "ytp-ad-skip-button-modern" instead of "ytp-ad-skip-button".